FRRouting/frr/doc/user/ospfd.rst

 .. index:: area (0-4294967295) authentication message-digest
 .. clicmd:: area (0-4294967295) authentication message-digest

-.. _area-authentication-message-digest:

-      Specify that OSPF packets
-      must be authenticated with MD5 HMACs within the given area.
-Keying material must also be configured on a per-interface basis (:ref:`ip-ospf-message-digest-key`).
+   Specify that OSPF packets must be authenticated with MD5 HMACs within the given area.
+Keying material must also be configured on a per-interface basis (:clicmd:`ip ospf message-digest-key`).

-      MD5 authentication may also be configured on a per-interface basis (:ref:`ip-ospf-authentication-message-digest`).
-Such per-interface
-      settings will override any per-area authentication setting.
+   MD5 authentication may also be configured on a per-interface basis (:clicmd:`ip ospf authentication message-digest`).
+Such per-interface settings will override any per-area authentication setting.

 .. _ospf-interface: